sharkdp/fd/README.md

 ``` bash
 > fd -0 -e rs | xargs -0 wc -l
 ```
-Here, the `-0` option tells *fd* to separate search results by the NULL character (instead of     . newlines) In the same way, the `-0` option of `xargs` tells it to read the input in this way      .
+Here, the `-0` option tells *fd* to separate search results by the NULL character (instead of newlines).
+In the same way, the `-0` option of `xargs` tells it to read the input in this way.

 ### Using fd with `fzf`